postcss/postcss/docs/api.md

 * `selectorFilter: (string|RegExp) optional`: string or regular expression to filter rules by selector.
-* `callback (function)`: iterator, that will receive node itself and an index.
+* `callback (function)`: iterator.
+Receives each rule node and its index.

-If you pass a `selectorFilter`, only those rules whose selector matches `selectorFilter` will be iterated over.
+If you pass a `selectorFilter`, iteration will only happen over rules with matching selectors.

 Like `container.each()`, this method is safe to use if you are mutating arrays during iteration.